-For purposes of this Agreement, "Good Reason", means any of the following, without the Grantee's consent, provided the Bank has not cured such matter within 30 days of notice by the Grantee to the Bank and the Grantee provides such notice within 60 days of the first occurrence of such matter: (a) requiring the Grantee's primary work location (excluding business travel) to be more than 50 miles from the corporate offices in Boston, Massachusetts, (b) the material failure of the Bank to pay the compensation in the amounts and manner and at the times set forth in this Agreement, (c) a material adverse change in the Grantee's title, or (d) a material diminution in the Grantee's responsibilities, authority or duties which are materially inconsistent with the Grantee's title without the Grantee's prior consent.
+For purposes of this Agreement, "Good Reason", means any of the following, without the Grantee's consent, provided the Bank has not cured such matter within 30 days of notice by the Grantee to the Bank and the Grantee provides such notice within 60 days of the first occurrence of such matter: (a) requiring the Grantee's primary work location (excluding business travel) to be more than 50 miles from the corporate offices in Boston, Massachusetts, (b) the material failure of the Bank to pay the compensation in the amounts and manner and at the times set forth in this Agreement, or (c) a material diminution in the Grantee's responsibilities, authority or duties which are materially inconsistent with the Grantee's title without the Grantee's prior consent.
 In the event the Grantee is a party to an employment agreement with the Bank or any Subsidiary that contains a different definition of "Cause," the definition set forth in such other agreement shall be applicable to the Grantee for purposes of this Agreement and not this definition.